 *Please note, this program is specifically for heat pump HVAC systems.
 Rebates for heat pump based appliances (e.g. clothes dryers and hot water heaters) are listed under the ENERGY STAR Appliance Program.

-Must be a current residential customer of Ipswich Electric Light Department.
+Must be a current residential customer of Ipswich Electric Light Department in good standing.

-Qualified systems are air-source heat pumps or ductless mini-split heat pumps listed on ENERGY STAR's Most Efficient List (please note this list also includes central A/C systems which do not qualify for the rebate).
-Product must be purchased between 01/01/2020 and 12/31/2020, and application must be postmarked by 01/31/2021 if submitting by mail.
+Qualified systems are air-source heat pumps or ductless mini-split heat pumps meeting NEEP standards.
+Central A/C systems do not qualify for the rebate.
+Product must be purchased between 01/01/2021 and 12/31/2021.

 Copy of contractor's invoice showing required information and proof of purchase.